-The State's definition of significant discrepancy is a rate ratio that exceeds the threshold of 3.50 for any one or more race/ethnicity category for any single year of data.
+The State's definition of significant discrepancy is a rate ratio that exceeds the threshold of 3.50, which is set for each race/ethnicity category - Asian, Black/African American, American Indian, Hispanic, Multiracial, Pacific Islander or Native Hawaiian, White - for any single year of data.
 The State uses both in-school and out-of-school suspensions as well as expulsions in making this calculation.
-The district's rate of suspensions or expulsions totaling 10 or more days is compared to the State's rate of suspensions or expulsions totaling 10 or more days for each race/ethnicity category.
-The district's rate is calculated by dividing by the number of students with an IEP of each race/ethnicity removed for 10 or more days by the total number of students with an IEP of each race/ethnicity in the district.
-The calculation for the State's rate is the same.
-The rate ratio used to determine significant discrepancy is the district's rate divided by the State's rate for each race/ethnicity category.
+The district's rate of suspensions or expulsions totaling 10 or more days for each race/ethnicity category.
+The district's rate is calculated by dividing by the number of students with an IEP of each race/ethnicity removed for 10 or more days by the total number of students with an IEP of each race/ethnicity removed for 10 or more days by the total number of students with an IEP of each race/ethnicity removed for 10 or more days by the total number of students with an IEP of each race/ethnicity removed for 10 or more days by the total number of students with an IEP of each race/ethnicity removed for 10 or more days by the total number of students with an IEP of each race/ethnicity removed for 10 or more days by the total number of students with an IEP of each race/ethnicity removed for 10 or more days by the total number of students with an IEP of each race/ethnicity removed for 10 or more days by the total number of students with an IEP of each race/ethnicity removed for 10 or more days by the total number of students with an IEP of each race/ethnicity category.
 In-school and out-of-school suspension are both defined as an "administrative or school board removal of a student from school classes or activities for disciplinary reasons," with a student still being under the supervision of school officials during an in-school suspension.
 Expulsion is defined as "a school board removal of a student from school classes and activities for disciplinary reasons," (Collecting and Reporting Juvenile Incident and Discipline Data in Iowa Schools, 2006).
-A district must have a minimum of 10 students with an IEP in any one or more race/ethnicity categories to be considered in the analysis.
-The percent of districts with significant discrepancy is calculated by (1) identifying districts with a rate ratio of greater than or equal to 3.50, (2) dividing the number of districts with this significant discrepancy by the total number of districts in the state that met the minimum n of ten, and (3) multiplying by 100
+A district must have a minimum of 10 students with an IEP in any one or m